Dates, Times and Durations

 }

-Running this code, we'd see we finally get a user friendly time output:
+Running this code, we'd see a user-friendly time output:

-The put_time function examines our format string, and replaces tokens like %r and %A with appropriate content from our TimeContainer.
+The std::put_time() function examines our format string and replaces tokens like %T and %A with dynamic content based on the values stored within the TimeContainer.

 Putting Everything Together